lyaflora/slicegame/readme.md

 `Clone or Download > Download ZIP`

-After that, you should be able to start the .exe file.
+After that, you should be able to start the Onlab.exe file.

 Note: your antivirus might not like the project, it is possible that you need to disable it if you want to play.
 (No viruses I promise)